Scouting in Maine: Camp Roosevelt/Katahdin Scout Reservation

 Camp Roosevelt or KSR (Katahdin Scout Reservation) is Katahdin Area Council's resident Scouts BSA camp and has been in operation since 1921.
 The camp is in Eddington, Maine and has over 1800 acre of pristine forest at the base of Black Cap Mountain that surround the 300 acre Fitts Pond.

-The camp has 19 camp sites and can handle about 500 campers at one time.
-One of the hallmarks of the camp is the log cabin style Dining lodge - Pamola Lodge which was built in 1929.
-It remains as one of the largest free standing log cabins in the country.
+The camp has 19 campsites and can handle about 500 campers at one time.
+One of the hallmarks of the camp is the log cabin-style Dining lodge - Pamola Lodge, which was built in 1929.
+It remains one of the largest free-standing log cabins in the country.

-In 2001, the camp added a COPE program, (Challenging Outdoor Personal Experience) which provides both high and low element activities and challenges for scouts over 14 years old.
+In 2001, the camp added a COPE program (Challenging Outdoor Personal Experience), which provides both high- and low-element activities and challenges for scouts over 14 years old.

-In August 2006 the Peter Vigue Scout Center was completed, it includes the Teddy Roosevelt Welcome Room and a Lodge/dining hall that seats 420 people.
-The prior lodge/dining hall was renamed the Pamola Lodge in 2009 and is now used for program activities with an eye towards insulating to improve opportunities for packs, troops, and crews throughout the winter.
+The Peter Vigue Scout Center was completed in August 2006.
+It includes the Teddy Roosevelt Welcome Room and a Lodge/dining hall that seats 420 people.
+The prior lodge/dining hall was renamed the Pamola Lodge in 2009 and is now used for program activities to insulate and improve opportunities for packs, troops, and crews throughout the winter.